MCamp859/hello-world/RSDC-09Sep22/README.md

 placed on the road, such as speed limits, no entry, turn left or right ahead, road work, pedestrians, children crossing, no passing of heavy vehicles, etc.

+>**Disclaimer**\
+This proof of concept demonstration shows how to use Edge Insights for Fleet middleware.
+This model is provided for demonstration purposes only.
+We strongly recommend developers use an appropriate model validated for their context of use.
+In this example, one model detects Road Signs visible to a vehicles’ front-facing camera, and another classifies/recognizes those Signs.
+The proof of concept demonstration also uploads JPEG snapshots of video frames containing signs to AWS cloud servers, to validate that detection events have been triggered accurately.

 Select [Configure & Download](https://software.intel.com/iot/edgesoftwarehub/download/home/ri/road_sign_detection_and_classification) to download the reference implementation and the software listed below.